chrisxfire/chrisxfire.github.io/content/notes/_net/types/value-types/structs.md

 - You need a small, data-centric type with little or no behavior
 - You need a type whose fields are only value types
 - The total bytes used by all the fields in the type is 16 bytes or less
-- .NET uses structs for numbers, booleans, unicode chars, time.
+- .NET uses structs for numbers, booleans, unicode chars, time

 # Creating
 Note: When creating custom structs, always override ToString() to provide information about the type (not shown here).